2 Bedroom Home in Union Mills - $384,900

-Large 2BR with additional office/flex room w/over 6 acres (to be surveyed out of larger parcel).
+Quality built 2BR w/additional office/flex room w/6 acres (to be surveyed out of larger parcel).
 Only 15 minutes to conveniences & I-40.
-Quality built 2-year old Schumacher home in extremely private wooded setting!
-This fine home is like new and comes w/the original transferable 10 year Schumacher Homes warranty.
+2-year old custom built Schumacher home in extremely private wooded setting!
+This fine home is like new and comes w/the original transferable 10-year Schumacher Homes warranty.
 Home features a very comfortable open floor plan w/9' ceilings.
 Upgraded kitchen features quartz counters, birch cabinets, Frigidaire Gallery appliances, 5-burner gas range, and island w/breakfast bar.
 Kitchen opens into dining area & Great Room w/gas-log fireplace.
 Recessed lighting.
 Primary BR w/door to covered porch area that is rated for a hot tub.
 Den/office.
 Expanded laundry room.
 Extra wide 4' hallway.
 Back deck.
 Detached 2-car garage.
 Efficient gas pack HVAC.
 This a wonderful home that deserves your consideration.
 There is access to a private picnic area on and w/access to Cove Creek (see photos).
+Call for details & additional documentation.

 2 Bedroom Home in Union Mills - $384,900